Files with a naming convention like

 shell# fuser .nfs6ACF

-- Finally, kill the process holding the file open and observe that the
+- Finally, terminate the process holding the file open and observe that the

 .nfsxxxfile is now removed.